Emt Electrical Conduit Pipe Bending Instructions for Making Concentric Bends

 - Usually the largest conduit towards the inside of the rack of bends is used as the baseline, with other conduits being bent on both the inside and outside of that baseline conduit.
 There are exceptions however; a 3½" conduit just inside a 4" conduit may require that the smaller conduit be used as the baseline and the larger conduit bent into a concentric.
 Conduits on the inside of the baseline are calculated by subtracting, not adding the conduit thickness and distance between conduits to find the radius.

-- Making concentric bends is time consuming - it is quite possible that a large rack of conduits make such bends uneconomical and normal bends that take only a fraction of the time be necessary regardless of appearance.
+- Making concentric bends is time consuming - it is quite possible that a large rack of conduits make such bends uneconomical and normal bends that take only a fraction of the time are necessary regardless of appearance.
 A rack of 15 or 20 pipes might take 2 or more days to complete where normal bending could be accomplished in a matter of hours.

 A final note - this article is but one of several written by an electrician, for electricians.
 A comprehensive guide to bending conduit has been written that gives a brief description of each page, along with a link to individual pages as well as a handful of other links to pages electricians might find useful.
 Feel free to check out this title page for anything else that looks interesting.
 If you don't find what you are looking for, leave a comment and it will be considered for future pages; the whole series is, and will continue to be, a work in progress.